Are you trying to figure out what is the best Cricut machine for you?

 Is it worth the price?

 That’s the million-dollar question.
-As someone who paid full price for the Cricut Maker (and isn’t made of money), I believe it was a great purchase.
+As someone who paid full price for the Cricut Maker (and isn’t made of money), YES it is worth the price.

 There’s so much potential to make projects as a hobby or to sell if you’re looking for a side income.